oppia/creator-documentation/docs/creators/plan-lesson-content.rst

 * **Storytelling Approach:** "Mike’s friend Linda asks him how many toys they have together if Mike has 5 toys and Linda has 2?"

-You can also create a cohesive narrative across multiple explorations by using :ref:`stories and chapters <outline_story_ref>`.
+You can also create a cohesive narrative across multiple explorations by using :ref:`stories and chapters <_outline_a_story_ref>`.
 This keeps learners coming back to find out what happens next to the characters they've met.